Best Practices

 method or not.
 For tables not declared, Fivetran creates a surrogate primary key column named _fivetran_id

 .
-See our documentation for more details.
+See our System Columns documentation for more details.

-Declaring columns and data types
+Declare columns and data types

 Use a revision control system